Robust and Efficient Semi-Supervised Estimation of Average Treatment Effects with Application to Electronic Health Records Data: EHR Data Application

 As shown in Table \ref{tab:data}, the point estimates of most estimators agreed that patients receiving ADA experienced lower rates of treatment response, after adjustment for confounding. $\SSDR$ is estimated to achieve more than 600\% efficiency gain over CC estimators and 450\% efficiency gain over the other SS estimators based on the estimated variances.
-It is the only estimator that exhibits a difference that is significant at the .05 level, suggesting that patients receiving IFX experience a modest benefit in the rate of response.
+It is the only estimator that exhibits a difference that is significant at the .05 level, suggesting that patients receiving IFX experience a slightly higher rate of response to treatment.